University of Greifswald: 1990–present: Germany

 Freedom of science as well as the autonomy and self-administration of the university were re-established.
 The Faculty of Law and Economics was re-opened from 1991 to 1993.
-Extensive renovation took place since 1990.
+Extensive renovation has taken place since 1990.
 The dinosaur Emausaurus was named after the acronym of the university (Ernst-Moritz-Arndt-Universität Greifswald) in 1990.

 Beginning in 1999, the University of Greifswald was among the first in Germany to welcome and introduce the international Bachelor/Master degree system as proposed by the Bologna declaration.
 The new system has replaced all former 4½-year "Magister" degrees in the arts and humanities and is set to replace the 4½-year "Diplom" formerly awarded in the sciences and in business too.

 In 2006, the university celebrated its 550th anniversary with a large variety of events.
 The central ceremony – involving the re-opening of the university's renovated administrative building by President Horst Köhler of Germany, Queen Silvia of Sweden, and Minister President Harald Ringstorff of Mecklenburg-Vorpommern – took place on 17 October 2006.